Learn how to make a window valance for your kitchen in under an hour. It's a fast and simple way to update and refresh your room.

 I chose 11 inches.
 This means I will need about 23 inches of fabric for both sides and an extra inch for the seam allowance.

 I purchased one yard of fabric.
-Since my window is just about 45 inches wide the standard 44-inch fabric width is perfect.
-If you have a larger window you may need to piece the fabric, or you can purchase as much yardage as you need to cover the window.
+Since my window is just about 45 inches wide, the standard 44-inch fabric width is perfect.
+If you have a larger window, you may need to piece the fabric, or you can purchase as much yardage as you need to cover the window.

 Choose a section of the pattern that covers about 12 inches that you want for the front.

-Cut just above that area and then measure down 23 inches and cut again.
+Cut just above that area, and then measure down 23 inches and cut again.

-I like to use a blanket stitch but you can sew it closed any way you like.
-You could also use stitch witchery or fabric glue.
+I like to use a blanket stitch, but you can sew it closed any way you like.
+You could also use stitch witchery or fabric glue

 Can I make this kitchen window valance without a sewing machine?

 Yes, you could make this valance without a sewing machine.
 Just fold your fabric in half with the wrong sides together.
 But first, turn the edges under, about 1/4 inch, and press them with an iron.
-Then use something like stitch witchery or fabric glue to join the fabric together into one large rectangle.
+Then, use something like stitch witchery or fabric glue

 No need for grommets, although they would be so cute, or other fancy pleating.
+Just purchase some curtain clips and a cafe rod

 It's that easy.